 - Committed to attending PD opportunities throughout the year (watching recordings is fine)

-- Committed to a minimum of 1 hour of EF instruction each month (separated into shorter blocks is fine)
+- Committed to a recommended minimum of 20 minutes of EF instruction each week (separated into short blocks is fine)

 Questions?
 Concerns?
-Please contact Michael Greschler, M.Ed., SMARTS Director, at [email protected].
+Please contact Caitlin Vanderberg, M.Ed., SMARTS Associate, at [email protected]